iteratec/OpenSpeedMonitor/README.md

 =====================
 OpenSpeedMonitor automates web performance measurements based on [WebPagetest][1].
 It also processes, aggregates and visualizes the results.
 So it perfectly fits the need for a continuous monitoring of your most important pages.

 _The timings you have to keep track of - always on expressive, well arranged dashboards.
-Without loosing all the details of the single WebPagetests if needed!_
+Without losing all the details of the single WebPagetests if needed!_

 You want to see it running?
 No problem, there is a demo up and running at [demo.openspeedmonitor.org][17].